ameerpornillos/ameerpornillos.github.io/_posts/2023-10-03-rootcon17-red-teaming-village-osint-and-ctf-challenge-writeup-solution.md

 **Note:** As mentioned earlier, only a partial solution covering the acquisition of the **user.txt** file will be shared.

 #### Steps:
-1. Gather Victim Information (Email Addresses)
+1. Gather victim information (email addresses)
-2. Exploit Open Mail Relay (Find valid user/victim)
+2. Exploit open mail relay (find valid user/victim and use this for sending email/s)
-3. Send Spearphishing Link to the victim containing payload
+3. Send spearphishing link to the victim containing payload
 4. Await the victim to execute the payload
 5. Abuse ICMP (for files/directories discovery and data exfiltration)
-6. ~~Escalate Privileges~~
+6. ~~Escalate privileges~~

 #### Challenges:
 The main hurdles a player may face while solving the challenge include: